Maryland Nursing Home Staffing Regulations in Maryland

 1. Maryland needs to become a ‘user friendly’ state.
 Minimum staffing levels need to be stated using The Ratio rather than or in addition to hours per day.
 They need to be stated for each shift.

 2. Staffing ratios need to be stated separately for nurses and nurse’s aides

-3. The minimum staffing levels need to be raised well above the 2.75 hours needed to ensure that harm will not occur.
-Quality care begins at 4.13 hours per resident per day.
+3. The minimum staffing levels need to be raised again to reach at least 4.0 hours of care per resident per day.

 4. Rehabilitation and skilled nursing units need to be counted separately and not included in long-term care unit staffing totals.